NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ## Hiring Remote Workers !

 Benefit from the flexible working hours and work from anywhere in the world.
-We are raising funds for this project and you may be compensated for your contributions at an hourly rate of 10-50 $ per hour.

 We are looking for Contributors who can help us in the following areas

 1. Raise funds for the Project - Example : Create Kickstarter campaign and raise donations
 2. Content Creators